 Completing The Schedule H Manually

 This is a good option if you have a CPA that prepares your taxes for you and you send files over to be consolidated into your individual tax return.
 It might save you some money on your CPA's hourly fees.
 If you decide to go this route, gather the following information and download the schedule.
-(This is the 2019 version; I'll update the post once the 2020 version is released).
 You will need:

 Your name, SSN, and Employer Identification Number (EIN)